Córdoba, Argentina: Railway

-Rail transport in Córdoba has commuter and long-distance services, all operated by state-owned Trenes Argentinos.
-From the Mitre railway station depart trains to Villa María while the Tren de las Sierras connects the district of Alta Córdoba with Cosquín.
+Rail transport in Córdoba has commuter and long-distance services, all operated by the state-owned Trenes Argentinos.
+From the Mitre railway station trains depart for Villa María while the Tren de las Sierras connects the district of Alta Córdoba with Cosquín.

-From Retiro station of Buenos Aires trains reach Córdoba twice a week with an estimated journey time of 18 hours.
+From Retiro station in Buenos Aires, trains reach Córdoba twice a week with an estimated journey time of 18 hours.
 Many people choose the train because of the low cost, but it takes almost twice the time that would take to do the same trip by bus (around eight hours).

 The Tren de las Sierras is a tourist service that crosses part of the Valle de Punilla, Quebrada del Río Suquía and borders the Dique San Roque's Lake.
 It has two services per day with an additional service on weekends.
 It takes between 2 and 3 hours to go from Alta Córdoba Station to Cosquín.

 Córdoba has two railway stations, the Córdoba (Mitre) originally built by the Central Argentine R. in 1886.
 That station has been an intermediate stop for trains to Tucumán, successively operated by Ferrocarriles Argentinos and then by private consortiums such as Ferrocentral.
-The other station is Alta Córdoba, built and operated by British-owned Córdoba North Western in 1891, and currently terminus of Tren de las Sierras.
+The other station is Alta Córdoba, built and operated by British-owned Córdoba North Western in 1891, and currently the terminus of Tren de las Sierras.

 Railway stations in the city of Córdoba are:

 High-speed rail project

-The Argentine government had projected to build a high-speed train between Buenos Aires-Rosario-Córdoba.
+The Argentine government had planned to build a high-speed train between Buenos Aires-Rosario-Córdoba.
 It would eventually join Córdoba and Buenos Aires, with an intermediate stop in Rosario, in about 3 hours at speeds of up to 350 km/h.
-Originally scheduled to be started in 2008, with its inauguration in 2010, the project was finally dismissed in December 2012.
+Originally scheduled to be started in 2008, with its inauguration in 2010, the project was finally cancelled in December 2012.
 The total cost of the rail had been estimated at US$4,000,000,000.
-French company Alstom, that had won the tender to build high-speed rail, admitted to have paid bribes to the Argentine authorities.
+French company Alstom, which had won the tender to build the high-speed rail, admitted paying bribes to the Argentine authorities.